 Fish along the shore of the east entrance or launch your boat into Half Moon Lake from the landing at Braun’s Bay, which also features a handicap-accessible fishing pier.

 Carson Park is the place to be for football.
 Semi-pro teams take to the gridiron during the summer and high school and college teams play throughout the fall.

+What's the Fourth of July without an iconic firework show?
 Join thousands of others sprawled out across the baseball and football fields as they watch the awesome display of fireworks over Half Moon Lake.